 A numismatist is a person who studies and/or collects coins, paper money, and related objects such as medals, awards and other objects used as instruments of exchange.
 Additionally, the numismatist will research the history of the objects he or she collects.
 Most commonly, the word numismatist refers to a person that studies and collects coins.
 This can include coin dealers, researchers, and historians that specifically focus on coins and paper money.

 Many people collect a variety of different objects.
 These types of collections can include art, stamps, toys, rocks/minerals, quilts, baseball cards, comic books, dolls, beer cans, action figures, etc. What sets numismatics apart from other types of collections is that money has a certain universal appeal.

 Many people have a jar or can on their dresser or countertop in which they deposit their pocket change every evening.
 This does not make them a numismatist nor a coin collector.
 This is more of an accumulation of coins rather than a collection.

 A coin collector will spend time organizing their collection into specific categories.
 This may include type sets, date and mint sets, year sets, and commemorative coins, just to name a few.
 The coin collector will house their collection in albums, folders or organized into special cases.
 Additionally, the coin collector will catalog and label the coins in his or her collection.

 The Collector versus The Numismatist

-Research is an important part of becoming a numismatist.
-One way to know if you have advanced from a coin collector into a numismatist is if you have more books on coins then you have coins.
+Research is an integral part of becoming a numismatist.
+One way to know if you have advanced from a coin collector into a numismatist is if you have more books on coins, then you have coins.
 Building a numismatic library that focuses on the types of coins that you collect will start you on your path to becoming a true numismatist.